Faryab Province: Demographics

+Population

-As of 2021, the population of Faryab is about 1,129,528, which is multi-ethnic and mostly a tribal society.
+As of 2021, the population of Faryab is about 1,129,528.

+Ethnicity, languages and religion

+Faryab is multi-ethnic and mostly a tribal society.
 The main ethnic groups living in the province are Uzbeks followed by Turkmens, Tajiks, Pashtuns and others.

 Dari, Uzbeki and Pashto are the main languages spoken in and around the province.
 All the inhabitants follow Islam, with Sunnis making up the majority while Shiites (Shias) make up the minority.
 The Shias are mainly the ethnic Hazaras.